zhwm/SparsePro_gw/README.md

 ## Data

-To perform genome-wide fine-mapping, we need z-scores from GWAS summary statistics, LD matrix and optinally functional information data.
+To perform genome-wide fine-mapping, we need z-scores from GWAS summary statistics, LD matrices and optinally functional information data.

-1. ** GWAS z-scores ** file contains two columns: variant IDs and z-scores.
+1. **GWAS z-scores** file contains two columns: variant IDs and z-scores.
 An example file can be found at [C1_22.z](dat/C1_22.z)

-2. ** LD matrix ** files contain Pearson correlation coefficient matrix. **Please make sure the REF/ALT alleles used in calculating LD are the same with the GWAS study!!** UK biobank LD information provided by PolyFun can be downloaded from [here](https://alkesgroup.broadinstitute.org/UKBB_LD/) and we have provided the [matchss.py](matchss.py) script to match alleles used in raw GWAS summary statistics with alleles used in calculating these LD matrix indicated at [22.rsid](ukb/22.rsid).
+2. **LD matrix** files contain Pearson correlation coefficient matrix. **Please make sure the REF/ALT alleles used in calculating LD are the same as the GWAS study!!** UK biobank LD information provided by PolyFun can be downloaded from [here](https://alkesgroup.broadinstitute.org/UKBB_LD/).
+We have provided the [matchss.py](matchss.py) script to match alleles used in raw GWAS summary statistics with alleles used in calculating these LD matrix indicated at [22.rsid](ukb/22.rsid).

-3. ** Functional annotation ** files with entries indicating annotations status for variants.
+3. **Functional annotation** files with entries indicating annotation status for variants.
 An example can be find at [22.anno](ukb/22.anno).

-4. ** LD index ** file contains a list of LD blocks to be fine-mapped.
+4. **LD index** file contains a list of LD blocks to be fine-mapped.
 An example can be find at [22.lst](ukb/22.lst).

 ## Match GWAS summary statistics with UK Biobank LD reference